Golden Visa eliminated in Spain: what happens now and 4 alternatives

 |---|---|---|

-| Non-lucrative visa | Anyone living off income, savings, or investments who won't be working in Spain | Sufficient own financial means for you (and your family if you bring them), without working |
+| Non-lucrative visa | Anyone living off income, savings, or investments who isn't going to work in Spain | Enough of your own financial means for you (and your family if you bring them), without working |

-| Digital nomad visa | Anyone working remotely for companies or clients outside Spain | From €2,442 a month in demonstrable income |
+| Digital nomad visa | Anyone working remotely for companies or clients outside Spain | From €2,849 a month in provable income |

-| Entrepreneur visa | Anyone setting up an innovative business project in Spain (Startup Law) | No fixed minimum, but the project must be assessed as innovative and economically impactful |
+| Entrepreneur visa | Anyone setting up an innovative business project in Spain (Startups Law) | No fixed minimum, but the project must be assessed as innovative and economically impactful |

-| Highly qualified professional / intra-company transfer | Executives and investors who hire themselves as the person in charge of their own company in Spain | Depends on the role and the company; requires a real business structure, not just capital |
+| Highly qualified professional / intra-company transfer | Executives and investors who hire themselves as the head of their own company in Spain | Depends on the role and the company; requires a real business structure, not just capital |

-The key difference from the Golden Visa: none of these 4 routes gives you residency just for having money sitting in an account or in property.
+The key difference from the Golden Visa: none of these 4 routes give you residency just for having money sitting in an account or in a property.
 They all ask for something more — recurring income, an active project, or a real job.
 It's a shift in philosophy: Spain no longer sells residency for passive investment, it ties it to economic activity.

 Watch out for this too